Murphy Brown: Murphy as a single mother

 In 2002, Bergen said in an interview that she personally agreed with much of Quayle's speech, calling it "a perfectly intelligent speech about fathers not being dispensable" and adding that "nobody agreed with that more than I did."

 Quayle eventually displayed a sense of humor about the incident—after the controversy died down, he appeared for an interview on an independent Los Angeles TV station and for his final question was asked what his favorite TV show was.
 He responded with "Murphy Brown—Not!"
 The station later used the clip of Quayle's response to promote its showing of Murphy Brown re-runs in syndication.

 Quayle's complaint notwithstanding, prime-time TV in 1992 was "boosting family values more aggressively than it has in decades", wrote Time magazine critic Richard Zoglin, citing everything from Home Improvement to Roseanne.
 Murphy Brown was worth highlighting in a vice-presidential speech "not because it represented the state of television and the culture in general" but because Murphy's choice of single motherhood departed from it.
 The show has been seen as blazing a trail for single-mother characters in Ally McBeal, Sex and the City, Desperate Housewives, and The Good Wife—and "benefited from Bergen's character going through a political maelstrom so none of them had to."

-In 2010, Murphy Brown was ranked #25 on the TV Guide Network special, 25 Greatest TV Characters of All Time.
+In 2010, Murphy was ranked #25 on the TV Guide Network special, 25 Greatest TV Characters of All Time.

 Syndication

-Murphy Brown was unsuccessful when it was introduced in off-network syndication in the 1990s, in part because of high music rights fees and that the topical references in the show quickly had become dated.
-It was reintroduced to cable and digital multicast networks in the 2010s, beginning with a run on Encore Classic in 2013, with the series airing on Antenna TV as of 2018.
+Murphy Brown was unsuccessful when it was introduced in off-network syndication in the 1990s, in part because of costly music rights fees.
+Also, some topical news and cultural references featured in episodes of the show had quickly become dated.
+It was reintroduced to cable and digital multicast networks in the 2010s, beginning with a run on Encore Classic in 2013, with the series airing on Antenna TV from January 2018-August 2021, then it later moved to sister station Rewind TV as of the channel's launch on September 1, 2021.